hxy9243/toyai/autograd.md

 ## AutoGrad

-AutoGrad, or automatic differentiation, is the implementation of the backpropagation algorithm.
+AutoGrad, or Automatic Differentiation, is the implementation of the backpropagation algorithm.
 It applies the gradient by chain rule in a reverse manner, calculating the derivative of all the function inputs by applying the gradient backwards in the compute graph.